ShaunakKDatar/theskdblog/content/posts/GSOC-Midterm-Deliverables.md

 After syncing up with my mentors, here’s what we’ve decided as the midterm deliverables:

-- [ ] I2C driver merged upstream
+- [x] I2C driver merged upstream
 - [x] PWM driver merged upstream
 - [ ] Significant progress on either DMA or Mailbox support

-The PWM work is done and upstream.
-I2C works well too — I’m just wrapping up some formatting and quality improvements.
-Meanwhile, I’ve started exploring the DMA peripheral and will be diving into implementation soon.
+The PWM and I2C work has been throughly tested and upstreamed.
+I have started work on implementing the DMA controller.

 With 2–3 weeks left until evaluations, I'm focused and hopeful.
 Let’s keep building and contributing to this wonderful ecosystem called **open source**.